dadam1026/Recommendation-System/README.md

 * Engagement with consumers is key to converting into a selling opportunity
 <br>
 * Unique insight: pay users to generate engagement with their friends, called referral marketing
+* Rise of the middle class & disposable income, internet connectivity, and mobile phone uses

 Problem Statement